 Steps for removing protective clothing:

-1. Leave the work site or disposable blend nitrile glove "hot zone" when the protective clothing still has enough air, so that the pollution can be safely removed, and the protective clothing should be removed in time.
+disposable blend nitrile glove "hot zone" when the protective clothing still has enough air, so that the pollution can be safely removed, and the protective clothing should be removed in time.

 2. If protective clothing comes into contact with toxic chemicals, properly detoxify and then remove protective clothing.